miallo/nuggit/src/01_init/README.md

 A: A nuggit is almost like a nugget a small golden piece, but with more git in it!
 It is a single word, e.g. "TestNuggit" and you will always find it in the format "nuggit: TestNuggit".

 Q: How do I redeem a nuggit?
-A: Just run `git redeem-nuggit <name of the nuggit>` - it will show you if you are correct or not.
-(No, redeem-nuggit is not a builtin git command, but an "alias" in this repository, we'll come to that later...)
+A: Just run `git nuggit redeem <name of the nuggit>` - it will show you if you are correct or not.
+(No, "nuggit" is not a builtin git command, but an "alias" that was set up in this repository, we'll come to that later...)

 Q: What custom commands are there for nuggits?
 A: The commands that will only work in this project are:
-- `git redeem-nuggit <name of the nuggit>` - submit a nuggit
+- `git nuggit redeem <name of the nuggit>` - submit a nuggit
-- `git nuggit-progress` - get an overview of how many nuggits you already collected
+- `git nuggit progress` - get an overview of how many nuggits you already collected
 - `git log nuggits` - list all the nuggits you have found including a short summary of what the command does you got it for.

 Q: Why you get this folder in this way instead of the usual `git clone <url>`?